Marcelo Torcuato de Alvear: Social policy

-A number of reforms were carried out during Alvear’s presidency, amongst which included the creation of a Children’s Bureau, a law that ended night work for bakers, a law intended to protect women and children factory workers, legislation forcing the payment of salaries in money and not goods, and a pension plan for bank employees.
-Law No. 11,357, which was signed by the President on September 22 1926, granted to women “(single, divorced or widowed) of legal age all the civil rights and functions which the law grants to men who have attained their majority.”
-In 1926, the government started to take cognizance of agricultural cooperatives in 1926, with the Banco di la nacion legally empowered that year “to grant financial assistance, arrange amortization of loans, and otherwise aid in the formation of cooperative societies.”
-Law No. 11388 was also passed by the government, “which officially recognized the cooperative movement and set forth regulations to guide the formation and operation of agricultural cooperatives.”
-A decree was also signed approving regulations for mortgage loans by the Board of Directors of the Bank Employees’ National Pension Fund.
-According to these regulations, loans from the Bank Employees’ National Pension Fund “may be made to bank employees who have served 10 years under the national retirement laws recognized by the banking institutions where they are employed.”
+A number of reforms were carried out during Alvear's presidency, amongst which included the creation of a Children's Bureau, a law that ended night work for bakers, a law intended to protect women and children factory workers, legislation forcing the payment of salaries in money and not goods, and a pension plan for bank employees.
+Law No. 11,357, which was signed by the President on 22 September 1926, granted to women “(single, divorced or widowed) of legal age all the civil rights and functions which the law grants to men who have attained their majority".
+In 1926, the government started to take cognizance of agricultural cooperatives in 1926, with the Banco di la nacion legally empowered that year "to grant financial assistance, arrange amortization of loans, and otherwise aid in the formation of cooperative societies".
+Law No. 11388 was also passed by the government, "which officially recognized the cooperative movement and set forth regulations to guide the formation and operation of agricultural cooperatives".
+A decree was also signed approving regulations for mortgage loans by the Board of Directors of the Bank Employees' National Pension Fund.
+According to these regulations, loans from the Bank Employees' National Pension Fund "may be made to bank employees who have served 10 years under the national retirement laws recognized by the banking institutions where they are employed".

 International policy

 During Alvear's administration, border agreements were signed with Bolivia.
 An attempt was made to cancel the debt that Paraguay had with Argentina due to the War of the Triple Alliance.
-An attempt was also made to implement a tonnage limitation program for warships alongside Chile.
+An attempt was also made to implement a tonnage limitation programme for warships alongside Chile.

 On 30 October 1922, an act was signed between the Argentine ambassador Horacio Carrillo and the Bolivian chancellor Severo Fernández Alonso in which it was agreed to review the 1889 treaty to modify the border between both countries.
 In 1924, Román Paz assumed his position as the new Foreign Minister of Bolivia, for which reason the revision of the treaty had to be agreed upon between the Bolivian authority and Carrillo.
 Paz proposed that the city of Los Toldos remain in Bolivian rule.

 This discussion lasted all of 1924, until an agreement could be reached with the new Bolivian foreign minister in office, Eduardo Díez de Medina, who did not intend major changes in the limit.
 The Bolivian president agreed to modify some boundary line in order to compensate Argentina and seal the agreement.
 The Carrillo-Díez de Medina treaty was signed on 9 July 1925 and ceded the town of Yacuiba to Bolivia.

 On 6 August 1924, celebrations and official entertainments were held on the occasion of the visit to the country of the crown prince to the throne of Italy, Umberto of Savoy.
 Alvear invited the future king to attend a parade of 25,000 children from Argentine public schools in the Congress Square.